Talk-To-Code/TalkToCode/README.md

 ## Starting Up

-First go to `src\user_specs.ts`, add new user and fill in the paths.
+First go to `src\user_specs.ts`, add new user and fill in the paths as shown below:

-Then proceed to `src\extensions.ts` and change the user's name in the argument of the initUser() function.
-Use the name that you added in the `src\user_specs.ts` as shown below:
 ```
 else if (username == "name_of_user") {
         ast_cwd = '/Users/Path/Path2/TalkToCode/AST/src';